Diverse Projection Ensembles for Distributional Reinforcement Learning: Experimental results

-\paragraph{Comparative evaluation.} Fig.\ \ref{fig:radar} (a) shows the results of the entire suite experiment, summarized in seven \textit{core capabilities}.
+In order to assess the learning process of agents in various aspects on a wide range of tasks, we evaluate PE-DQN on the behavior suite (bsuite)\ \citep{osbandBehaviourSuiteReinforcement2020}, a battery of benchmark problems constructed to assess key properties of RL algorithms.
+The suite consists of 23 tasks with up to 22 variations in size or seed, totaling 468 environments. \paragraph{Comparative evaluation.} Fig.\ \ref{fig:radar} (a) shows the results of the entire bsuite experiment, summarized in seven \textit{core capabilities}.
 These capability scores are computed as proposed by\ \citet{osbandBehaviourSuiteReinforcement2020} and follow a handcrafted scoring function per environment.
-For example, exploration capability is scored by the average regret in the sparse reward environments \textit{deep sea}, \textit{stochastic deep sea}, and \textit{cartpole swingup}.
+For example, exploration capability is scored by the average regret in the sparse-reward environments \textit{deep sea}, \textit{stochastic deep sea}, and \textit{cartpole swingup}.
 The full set of results is provided in Appendix\ \ref{appBexp}.
 Perhaps unsurprisingly, PE-DQN has its strongest performance in the exploration category but we find that it improves upon baselines in several more categories.
-Note here, that PE-DQN uses substantially fewer models than the baselines, with a total of 4 distributional models compared to the 20 DQN models used in the ensembles of both BDQN+P and IDS, where the latter requires an additional C51 model.
+Note here that PE-DQN uses substantially fewer models than the baselines, with a total of 4 distributional models compared to the 20 DQN models used in the ensembles of both BDQN+P and IDS, where the latter requires an additional C51 model.